SnootyMonkey/Falkland-CMS/index.md

 ## <a id="status"></a> Status &amp; Roadmap

 Falkland CMS is pre-alpha and not yet usable.
-A usable version is expected sometime in early 2015.
+A usable version is expected sometime in 2015.

 You can see the roadmap and check on the development progress on [Trello](https://trello.com/b/UgzPjFAX/falkland-cms).